 Why do Business Schools consider Extracurricular to be an important part of MBA Application?
 Learn more.

 Firstly, schools would prefer candidates who are well rounded and has a life outside work.
-Past extra-curricular activities shows the organizations that you are associated with and the skills that you have leveraged for the community.
-More importantly, schools would like to know how you could contribute in the campus outside class work.
-Students clubs are an integral part of the learning environment, and schools would rather have a candidate who can actively contribute in one of the clubs than someone who is good academically, but has very little involvement outside of class discussions.
+Your past involvement in extra-curricular activities is an indicator of the non-profit and start-up organizations that you respect and value.
+It also demonstrates the skills that you have leveraged for the community.
+More importantly, schools would like to know how you would contribute in the campus outside class work.
+Student clubs are an integral part of the learning environment, and schools would rather have a candidate who can actively contribute in one of the clubs than someone who is good academically, but has very little involvement outside of class discussions.

 Continuous Commitment towards Community Service

 Community Service is one of the extracurricular activities that have high weightage in MBA Admissions.
-Almost all candidates will have stories of how they were involved with a charity or had raised fund for a Non-Profit but a spur in community service (one or two months) every year will not convince the AdCom that you are committed towards the community.
+Almost all candidates will have stories of how they were involved with a charity or raised fund for a non-profit, but a spur in community service (one or two months) every year will not demonstrate your commitment towards the community.
 The involvement has to be continuous, and action should speak louder than words.

 Coming out of Comfort Zone

 Unfortunately, there are typecasts created in the minds of AdCom about each demography.
 For American applicants, being part of a marathon for a cause is a cliché now.
 Find out how you can include extracurricular that is atypical for an American candidate.
 Instead of running for a marathon, include how you were also part of the marketing, and organization of the event.
 Another example is organizing a marathon outside US where English was not the medium of communication.
 This will show that you were ready to come out of your comfort zone and cross cultural and language barriers for a bigger cause.

 Less Experienced MBA Applicants